-- Add in the red chili pepper and soy sauce and stir to combine.
-We add soy sauce last, as it can easily burnt.
+Add in the red chili pepper and soy sauce and stir to combine.
+We add soy sauce last, as it can be easily burnt.

-- When the liquid is almost gone, add sesame seeds and toss all together.
+When the liquid is almost gone, add sesame seeds and toss all together.
 Serve hot, lukewarm, or chilled.
-You can store in the airtight container and keep in the fridge for up to 3-4 days.
+You can store in an airtight container and keep in the refrigerator for up to 3-4 days.